d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 ## Exercises

-1. Increase the number of stages to 4.
+1. Increase the number of stages to four.
 Can you design a deeper RegNetX that performs better?
 1. De-ResNeXt-ify RegNets by replacing the ResNeXt block with the ResNet block.
 How does your new model perform?
 1. Implement multiple instances of a "VioNet" family by *violating* the design principles of RegNetX.
 How do they perform?
 Which of ($d_i$, $c_i$, $g_i$, $b_i$) is the most important factor?
 1. Your goal is to design the "perfect" MLP.
 Can you use the design principles introduced above to find good architectures?
 Is it possible to extrapolate from small to large networks?